UniverseRealms/Fabiano_Swagger_of_Doom/README.md

 - everyone else that have contributed to this project on mpgh or any other site

-You are allowed to modify it or do whatever you want with it but not to sell it Whatever you are doing with it, you need to give credits to the guys shown at the top
+You are allowed to modify it or do whatever you want with it but not to sell it Whatever you are doing with it, you need to give credits to the guys shown at the top.